Healthy Breakfast for Athletes

 When athletes have enough nutrients and are well hydrated, not only will it affect how they feel, but it will also influence how they think and carry out their activity.
 Interestingly, while the fear of developing gastrointestinal or cramping issues because of eating before starting their workout can discourage athletes, a lack of inner strength or fuel needed to launch out in the day’s activities can make them feel hungry, weak, and most importantly lethargic.

 What to note about running on an empty stomach?

-Not eating before a run is known as fasted running, which means you can only consume any calories until a minimum of six hours after running.
+Not eating before a run is known as fasted running, which means you can only eat six to eight hours hours after running.
 So, before you decide to embark on fasted running in the morning, here are some facts that you should know (9):

 Capable of improving your daily performance

 Running on an empty stomach automatically switches your body to use the energy it has stored up.
 After some time, when you eventually fuel your body before exercising and racing, chances are, you would have a better performance.
 A study carried out by Stephen R. Stannard et al. attests to this fact (4).

 Reasons why BetterMe is a safe bet: a wide range of calorie-blasting workouts, finger-licking recipes, 24/7 support, challenges that’ll keep you on your best game, and that just scratches the surface!
 Start using our app and watch the magic happen.

 It can help you guide against stomach upset